manuelcasanova/mapbox_practice/README.md

-Maps, rides: if deleted only isActive = false
-Delete definitively only by superAdmin
+Delete maps and definitively by superAdmin

 Users: delete by superadmin